 Take bracket #1 (shown below) and align it with the T-bolts you just installed.
 The curved part of the bracket #1 can point towards the front or rear of the car.
 This will determine if you caliper is going to be front mounted or rear mounted.
 As a general rule of thumb, you mount the caliper on the opposite side of the axle than the shock is on.
 Caliper clearance is the issue here.
 If your caliper will clear the shock it is ok to mount the calipers on the same side of the axle.
-The rear axle bearing sticks out of the axle housing 1/16" to 1/8".
+The rear axle bearing sticks out of the axle housing 1/8".
 This is normal.
-When you install the axle flange bracket (Bracket #1) there will be a 1/16" to 1/8" gap between the flange bracket and axle flange.
-Use the supplied 1/16" spacers to fill the gap between Bracket #1 and your axle flange, you may need to use stack two of the spacers to fill the gap.
+When you install the axle flange bracket (Bracket #1) there will be a 1/8" gap between the flange bracket and axle flange.
+Use the supplied 1/8" spacer to fill the gap between Bracket #1 and your axle flange.
 This will provide enough support so that the bracket does not bend when you tighten the bracket to the axle flange.
 Attach the four T-bolt nuts to the T-bolts and tighten them in a star pattern using a 3/4 wrench or socket.
 Torque the axle flange brackets to 55 ft/lb.
-Take the four bolts supplied and put them through the other four holes in bracket #1 and have them facing towards the gas tank.

-Attention Staggered Shock Owners:
+Take the four bolts supplied and put them through the other four holes in bracket #1 and have them facing towards the gas tank. \Attention Staggered Shock Owners:

 Staggered shock rear ends require you to mount the driver's side caliper towards the front of the car.
 The passenger's side caliper still mounts towards the rear of the car.
-Make sure you have the correct kit for staggered shocks (ZDCRD25)
+Make sure you have the correct kit for staggered shocks (ZDCRD05)

-6. Install the caliper bracket spacers

-We have supplied 3 sizes of spacers to be used on your application.
-The rotor spacing on rear ends can vary, so we have supplied 3 different sizes for trial and error.
+6. Install the caliper bracket spacers We have supplied 3 sizes of spacers to be used on your application.
+The rotor spacing on rear ends can vary, so we have supplied 3 different sizes for trial and error fitment of the caliper and rotor alignment.